jessebmurray/eyetracking2/conventions_and_constants.md

 Trial = A unique phase, which is also a trial (solving an anagram).

-Part = Either 1st (calibration) part or easy, medium, or hard 2nd part of the planned experiments.
+Part = Either 1st (ability calibration) part or easy, medium, or hard 2nd part of the planned experiments.

 Bigram = Two-letter combination